Quick Summary

 Real-World Applications

-Example 2: Educational institutions utilize Information Collection to monitor student performance and improve teaching methodologies.
+Example 2: Educational institutions use Information Collection to monitor student work and improve teaching methods.

 Comparison with Related Terms